gorodion/cv3/docs/core_concepts.rst

 Unified Video Interface
 -----------------------

-cv3 provides a consistent interface for both video reading and writing through the ``cv3.Video`` class, with support for context managers and convenient properties.
+The video module provides classes and functions for reading and writing video files with automatic color space conversion and enhanced error handling through the ``cv3.Video`` factory function.

+Video Reading
+^^^^^^^^^^^^^

+Reading video files is straightforward with cv3.
+The Video class provides convenient properties for accessing video metadata.

 .. code-block:: python